Neville Teller

 Neville Teller (born 1931) is a British dramatist and abridger.
-A prolific contributor to BBC Radio, his first broadcast was an abridgement of The Wheel Spins in 1956.
+A prolific contributor to BBC Radio, his first broadcast was a 1956 abridgement of Ethel Lina White's novel The Wheel Spins, which was adapted by Alfred Hitchcock as The Lady Vanishes.

 Early life and education

 Neville Teller was born in London in 1931.
 He attended Owen's School in Islington and went on to study modern history at St Edmund Hall, Oxford.
 He has three sons and now lives in Israel.

 Career

 Teller began contributing to BBC Radio in the 1950s and became a prolific writer of radio drama and readings.
 He has written or adapted around 50 radio plays and well over 250 abridged readings for broadcast on BBC radio.
 Alongside his radio work, Teller pursued a parallel career in the commercial and public sectors: he held positions in marketing, the media, and the civil service while continuing to write for radio.
+From 1970 to 1991, he was a direct-entry senior civil servant, ending his civil-service career as an assistant secretary in the Department of Health and Social Security.
+From 1991 to 2001, he worked at Macmillan Cancer Relief, initially as a manager and later as operations director.
 He was also active in professional organizations related to his field, serving as chairman of the Society of Authors' broadcasting committee and of the Audiobook Publishing Association's contributors committee.

 In addition to his broadcasting work, Teller has been a commentator on Middle Eastern politics for over thirty years.
 His analysis and opinion articles have appeared in publications such as The Jerusalem Post and the online journal Eurasia Review, and he maintained a personal blog called A Mid-East Journal on regional issues.
 Teller has also authored several books on Middle East affairs, including One Man's Israel (2008), One Year in the History of Israel and Palestine (2011), The Search for Détente: 2012–2014 (2014), The Chaos in the Middle East: 2014–2016 (2016), and Trump and the Holy Land: 2016–2020 (2020).
 In 2011, he relocated from the UK to Israel, from where he has continued his writing and commentary for publications in both Britain and Israel.

+Teller also published two collections of radio dramatizations, Audio Drama - 10 Plays for Radio and Podcast (2019) and Audio Drama 2 - 10 More Plays for Radio and Podcast (2021).
+He later published Your Pro-Israel Bookshelf: 100 Titles Reviewed, a collection of book reviews written for The Jerusalem Post.

-His adaptations include several of the Adam Dalgliesh mysteries by P. D. James.
+His adaptations of novels by P. D. James include five Adam Dalgliesh mysteries and both novels featuring the private detective Cordelia Gray.